 Couples struggling with infertility know how heartbreaking and expensive it can be.
 In-vitro fertilization, embryo freezing, and adoption all drain bank accounts.
-Many infertile couples turn to international surrogacy-- paying a foreigner to carry and deliver a baby for them.
-It's usually done with the commissioning couple's egg and sperm.
+Many infertile couples are turning to international surrogacy-- paying a foreigner to carry and deliver a baby for them.
+It's usually done with the commissioning couple's egg or sperm.
 So there is no genetic link between the surrogate and the baby.

 It's illegal in Canada, but there's nothing stopping would-be Canadian parents from going abroad to rent a womb.
-And many go to India.
+Many go to India.
 There, a surrogate can earn between 2-thousand and 10-thousand dollars; a significant sum in India.